makintoshEi/bla-pokemon-app/README.md

 - Tanstack/react-query v5.64.1: API State Management that comes with easy to implement abstractions like caching API responses for a given time, enabling better web app performance for large datasets.

-- Lodash v.4.17.21: library that exposes javascript APIs that accelerate development process.
-This project uses `debounce` method, to execute each search after 300 ms, avoiding unnecessary re-renders.
+- Lodash v.4.17.21: library that exposes Javascript APIs that accelerate development process.
+This project uses `debounce` method that delays any search for x time. matching common typing needs (most people type 200 - 300 characters/min) and avoiding unnecessary re-renders.

 ## Design Choices